svarts/amazon-web-scraping/README.md

 # Amazon Reviews Scraper

-This repository is created for the Mathematical Software class.
-This repository created for a Python script that scrapes Amazon product reviews,This project scrapes reviews from a specified Amazon product URL and performs statistical analysis on the collected reviews.
+This repository is created for the mathematical software class.
+This project is a Python script that scrapes Amazon product reviews scrapes reviews from a specified Amazon product URL and performs statistical analysis on the collected reviews.

 # Requirements
 - Python 3.6 or higher